Builder Licensing (Online)

 Can more than one person fulfill the qualification requirements for a licence?

 BC Housing Licensing & Consumer Services allows applicants to select a nominee to help fulfill the requirements.
-You can read more information about the requirements on their website, "Using a Nonimee" section.
+You can read more information about the requirements on their website, "Using a Nonimee" section (scroll halfway down the page).

 Can I challenge competency requirements?

-There is no option to challenge CHBA BC course exams.
-If you want to challenge a specific competency, BC Housing Licensing & Consumer Services offers a Prior Learning Assessment and Recognition Process.
+There is no option to challenge the CHBA BC licensing course exams.
+If you want to challenge a specific competency, BC Housing Licensing & Consumer Services offers a Prior Learning Assessment and Recognition Process(PLAR).
 Please review the information on their website.

 How do I register for CHBA BC courses?

-To register for a course, please visit our education website at mycpd.chbabc.org.
+To register for a course, please visit our education website at cpd.chbabc.org.
 All courses that are pre-approved as meeting the core competency requirements are listed under the Builder Licensing folder.

 Do I have to set up a student profile to take courses?

 Yes, all students must set up CHBA BC student accounts.
-These accounts are tied to the individual, not the company, and provide online access to required course components such as quizzes and assignments.
+These accounts are tied to the individual, not the company, and provide online access to required course components such as quizzes and assignments (Government-issued identification must match the name on the student profile when writing the final exam).
 While there is an option to provide company information, student contact information must be under the student’s first and last name.
 This is also the name printed on any relevant certificates.
 Students may not share accounts.

 How do I plan my courses?

-All courses have a list of available dates for online sessions posted online for registration.
-Online (Webinar) sessions are mandatory and final exams need to be self-scheduled at any time following the online sessions.
+All courses have a list of available dates for online sessions (instructor-led webinar) posted online for registration.
+Online (Webinar) sessions are mandatory, and final exams need to be self-scheduled at any time following the online sessions.
 You should plan courses according to your own flexibility with the available dates shown online.

 What is the course structure?

-Once a student enrolls in a course, a CHBA BC course manual is automatically shipped to the student’s mailing address.
+Once a student enrolls in a course, a CHBA BC course manual is automatically shipped via Canada Post (within Canada) to the student’s mailing address.
 Students are expected to:

 1. Read the manual in full.

-2. Log into the online Learning Management System (mycpd.chbabc.org) to complete mandatory quiz questions for each chapter (or Chapter Learning Content) and eLearning module.
+2. Log into the online Learning Management System (mycpd.chbabc.org) to complete mandatory quiz questions for each chapter (or Chapter Learning Content) and eLearning module (if applicable).

 3. Log into the online system to download one to two assignments (optional activity), to be completed and emailed to instructors one week prior to the webinar session.